Children's Institute of Pittsburgh: Garden sculptures

-Day School
+The Day School

 The Day School at The Children's Institute of Pittsburgh is a private school that services children with disabilities such as autism, cerebral palsy, and brain damage.
-About 200 students, aged 2–21 years old, are currently enrolled.
+About 200 students, aged 5–21 years old, are currently enrolled.
 These students come from Allegheny and nearby counties.
 Transportation is provided by the students' parents or by the public school district in which the student resides.
 Students who are enrolled in the Day School are typically referred by their public school.
 The school day lasts from 8:30 a.m. to 3:00 p.m. and the school year lasts 180 days.

 The Day School is an Approved Private School, which is licensed by the Pennsylvania Bureau of Private Academic Schools and is approved as a Special Education School by the Pennsylvania Department of Education.
 It is also fully accredited by the National Commission for the Accreditation of Special Education Services.

-Most staff members hold master's degrees.
+Many staff members hold master's degrees.
 Therapists are certified to work in Pennsylvania schools.
 The Day School's administrative staff holds certification as teachers, elementary or secondary school administrators, special education supervisors, or a combination of those credentials.
-Paraprofessionals hold a college degree or have received college training.

 Services

 Services are available for students, including: speech/language therapy, vision consultation, dietary services, psychological services, augmentative communication device therapy, hearing impaired resource therapy, functional feeding and oral motor therapy, occupational therapy, physical therapy, nursing services, and social work services.

-The Day School has 25 classrooms, a gymnasium, a full-sized pool, a library, a sensory room, a multi-purpose room, and a treatment area for occupational, physical, and speech therapy.
-Classrooms host eight students, one teacher, and two paraprofessionals.
-In classrooms with autistic students, there are generally six children, one teacher, and two paraprofessionals.
+The Day School has a gymnasium, a full-sized pool, a library, a sensory room, a multi-purpose room, and a treatment area for occupational, physical, and speech therapy.